 Set and Edit Parental Controls for Your Child’s Account

 You can set some parental controls which are associated with your Microsoft account while managing that account, however, you have additional controls available through Xbox.

 - Go to https://account.xbox.com/settings

-- Review the settings- note that the settings that have "Xbox 360" after them are not specific to the Xbox 360, it is merely indicating what that menu option was called on the Xbox 360 console.
-The settings apply to the Microsoft account across all devices.
+Note: The settings that display Xbox 360 after them are not specific to the Xbox 360, This is an indicator that the options were accessible from the Xbox 360 console.
+The settings apply to that Microsoft account across all devices.

-- Click on the child account's profile.
+- Click the child account's profile.

 - In the navigation tabs click Xbox One/Windows 10 Online… and select Allow for Join multiplayer games and You can create and join clubs.